dspringuel-va/blog-posts/solid-principles/README.md

 The Open-Closed Principle can be defined by the following:

->*Classes/Modules should be open for extension, but closed for modification*
+>*Classes/Modules should be open for extension, but closed for modification.*

 Two parts are defined in this principle: